-So let's check out how you can bring those exotic vibes of the Illegal cocktail to your home.
+So let's find out how you can bring those exotic vibes of the Illegal cocktail to your home.

-The only interesting fact I discovered is that the Illegal cocktail traditionally is served in clay mugs. -Just like the clay vessels that are also commonly used to drink Pox, an ancient Mayan spirit.
-And other Latin American drinks like the Canchánchara or the Cantarito are also usually served in those traditional mugs.
+The only interesting fact I could find is that the Illegal cocktail traditionally is served in clay mugs. -Just like the clay vessels commonly used to drink Pox, an ancient Mayan spirit, and other Latin American drinks like the Canchánchara or the Cantarito.
+All of them usually are served in those traditional mugs.

-But as unknown as the history of the Illegal drink is, the ingredients and preparation method are widely available.
+But as hazy as the history of the Illegal drink is, the ingredients and the preparation method are widely available.
 So let's talk about what you need to create this Mezcal cocktail.

 Ingredients of the Illegal cocktail

 This cocktail celebrates summer, sunshine, and beaches.
 It's boozy, smoky, tart, and refreshing.
 And the list of ingredients is quite long when compared to other drinks.